Prosperous Crozier: Description

 The Prosperous is the longest intact Insular crozier at a height of 134 cm, and unusually has five rather than the usual four knopes.
 Unlike most other examples of its type, it was produced in a single phase with only minor structural repairs added in the later centuries.
-As the majority of other 9th- and 10th-century Insular croziers were refurbished and decorated in the late middle ages, the crozier's importance comes from the fact that it gives insight as to how such objects generally appeared during their original period of use.
+As the majority of other 9th- and 10th-century Insular croziers were refurbished and decorated in the late Middle Ages, it gives insight as to how such objects generally appeared during their original period of use.

-It's wooden core is supported by three tubular copper-alloy shaft casings, which hold the crook, shaft, and ferrule.
+Its wooden core is supported by three tubular copper-alloy shaft casings, which hold the crook, shaft, and ferrule.